Terminal-2 icon

 You can also view the details of failed payments in your Customer Area, under Transactions > Payments.

-After you've made a test payment, you can continue building your integration.
+After you have made a test payment, you can continue building your integration.
 You may want to learn how to issue refunds, accept other payment methods, or enable tipping and gratuities.

 Alternatively, you can learn what to do when you do not receive a payment result (for example, due to a technical or connection issue).
 We strongly recommend that your integration is able to automatically verify the status of a payment in this scenario.
 This can help reduce the risk of your store staff unnecessarily refunding the transaction, or making a duplicate payment.